-As with all procedures, there are possible risks.
+As with all procedures there are possible risks.
 These include:

 - pain, bruising and bleeding.
-Your penis may become quite bruised and sore.
-The bruising should start to go down after a few days. - wound infection which may need treatment with antibiotics. - a problem with the anaesthetic.
-For example you may have a reaction to the anaesthetic which causes nausea, vomiting or dizziness.
+Your penis may becomes quite bruised and sore.
+The bruising should start to go down after a few days. - wound infection which may need treatment with antibiotics.